allegro/blog/_posts/2022-11-14-onion-architecture.md

 which is the separation of concerns.
 They all achieve this separation by dividing the software into layers.
 Each has at least one layer for business rules, and another for interfaces*.

-The main difference I've found in the implementations of Hexagonal Architecture and Onion Architecture lies mostly in the overall, more structured approach to the code layout of the latter.
+The main difference I’ve found in the implementations of Hexagonal Architecture and Onion Architecture lies mostly in the overall, more structured approach to the code layout of the latter.
 Both styles rely on conscious usage of interfaces, the [Dependency Inversion Principle](https://web.archive.org/web/20041221102842/http://www.objectmentor.com/resources/articles/dip.pdf)[^2], and encapsulation, but the Onion, like a real vegetable, has explicitly defined layers.
 Making the concept a first-class citizen represented in the code guides an implementation